digitalronin/uplink-asset-demo/README.md

 `make install-python-sdk`

-* Start an adjoint node in a separate terminal window
+* Start an Uplink node in a separate terminal window

 `make run-docker`